godragun/Advanced-control-system-for-fire-detection-and-extinguishing-robot/README.md

 ## Example: ESP32 (Arduino core) code

 This example uses LEDC PWM on the ESP32 to control motor speed via ENA/ENB and digital outputs for IN pins to set direction.
 PWM values use 8-bit resolution (0-255).
-Adjust PWM frequency and resolution as desired.
+Adjust PWM frequency and resolutio[...]

 ```cpp
 // ESP32 pin definitions